ConvertKit/cassandra_kit/README.md

 end
 ```

-The `auto` option for the `key` declaration means Cequel will initialize new
+The `auto` option for the `key` declaration means CassandraKit will initialize new
 records with a UUID already generated.
 This option is only valid for `:uuid` and
 `:timeuuid` key columns.